fahminlb33/healthcheck.sh/readme.md

     `HEALTHCHECK --interval=5s CMD sh liveness.sh || exit 1`
 4. Build and run your Docker!
-5. If you're using Kubernetes or Docker Swarm, if the health check fails, the contailer will be shut down and spawn a new one.
+5. If you're using Kubernetes or Docker Swarm, if the health check fails, the contailer will be shut down and roll out a new one.

 ### Example